FAQ

 Yes.
 Our special offers for newcomers can be found here.

 Hot yoga and hot flow are suitable for most people.
-Please keep in mind both practices are vigorous and demanding in a room heated up to 36˚C. Children under 16 years old, people who are currently breastfeeding and people with serious heart and cardio-vascular conditions are not encouraged to participate in heated classes.
+Please note that both practices are vigorous and take place in a heated room, with temperatures reaching up to 36˚C.

 Heated classes (hot yoga and hot flow) are physically and mentally challenging classes.
 If you like physical challenges, you will love these styles.